icomse/3rd_workshop_advanced_sampling/Friday/README.md

   - “$ cd [YOUR iCoMSE DIRECTORY]”

 - Then using the command
-  - “$ git pull”: This will allow you to download the latest version of contents within the iCoMSE repository.
+  - “$ git pull”: This will allow you to download the latest version of contents within the iCoMSE repository. (note: the repository referred to is THIS repostitory, which contains this information - you will have to clone it, via `git clone https://github.com/icomse/3rd_workshop_advanced_sampling.git`.)
     - If you are facing an issue due to the fact that you have previous commits, then you'd run do a "$ git revert" first before doing "$ git pull"

 ## Friday Tutorials (Toy models of path sampling methods):